kostekIV/private-insurance/README.md

 * node number 3 has 1 variable var_3 with value 420
 * node number 4 has 2 variables var_4_0, var_4_1 with values 1 and 2

-Next complete a form for building building an arithmetic circuit in UI and submit request.
+Next complete a form for building an arithmetic circuit in UI and submit request.
 Evaluated value should be printed in terminal by the server.

 ## How to run UI